APCGitHub/rets-rabbit-v2-craft2/README.md

 ### Search Pagination

 Because the Rets Rabbit plugin fetches data from an outside data source, it's not possible to use the native Craft pagination tag.
-We still believe it is very important to have the ability to paginate your results, so we created a special `rrPaginate` tag which looks like the native `paginate` tag in many ways.
+We still believe it is very important to have the ability to paginate your results, so we created a special `rrPaginate` tag which works and looks like the native `paginate` tag in many ways.

 ```html
 {% rrPaginate searchCriteria as pageInfo, results %}